sagemath/trac_to_gh/Issue 6382.md

 # Issue 6382: implement additive_order for points on an elliptic curve

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6382

 Original creator: was